patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Science

+Scientific knowledge builds upon previous findings and is subject to revision as new evidence emerges
-Given the the desire to understand natural phenomena and the laws governing the universe, science follows a systematic approach known as the scientific method, which includes formulating hypotheses, conducting experiments, collecting data, and drawing conclusions.
-Such findings should be reproducible by other researchers using the same methods.

-Scientific claims must be based on data that can be measured, tested, and verified.
-Scientific hypotheses and theories must be testable and falsifiable.
-This means that there should be a way to design experiments or observations that could potentially prove them wrong.
+Science seeks to progressively increase our understanding of natural phenomena and the laws governing the universe, following a systematic approach known as the scientific method.
+Building upon previous findings, scientists formulate hypotheses, conduct experiments, collect data, and draw conclusions, while striving for objectivity and minimizing bias.
+Findings should be reproducible by other researchers using the same methods.
+Findings should be falsifiable, such that there should be a way to design experiments or observations that could potentially prove them wrong.
+Findings should be reviewed by peers, that is evaluated by other experts before publication.
+All science is based on theories that may be contradicted by new evidence.

-Scientific research typically undergoes peer review, where other experts evaluate the work before it is published.
-This process helps ensure the quality and credibility of scientific findings.
-Science is a self-correcting process.
-When new evidence contradicts existing theories, scientists are expected to revise their understanding.
-Science strives for objectivity and minimizes bias in research.
-Scientists aim to separate personal beliefs from their work.

 The **science accord** proposes the creation of a repository of scientific papers.